gregecmaregec/gregecmaregec.github.io/_pages/osai-terms-and-conditions.md

 ### OSAI stands for opensourced ai.<br>
 <br>
 Your chat history is not recorded.
 Whatever you write to any of the models and their response, is for your eyes only.
 The conversations you have with the models will be inaccessible even by me.
-When you trigger inference on OSAI, the computation is done locally on my own personal PC, a system with an Intel i5 13600kf CPU and an RTX 3070ti GPU, and will never be shared with third parties.<br>
+When you trigger inference on OSAI, the computation is done locally on my own personal PC, a system with an Intel i5 13600kf CPU and an RTX 3070ti GPU.
+Inference nor chat history will never be shared with third parties.<br>
 <br>
 <br>
 The website acts as a gateway to an https server and API that is built using Go, data in transit is encrypted end-to-end with Cloudflare. <br>